-Professor of International Economic Law, Professor David Collins, gave oral evidence to the House of Commons’ International Trade Committee on March 10th.
+Professor of International Economic Law, Professor David Collins, submitted written evidence to the House of Commons’ International Trade Committee, which was published on January 12th 2022.

 The International Trade Committee is appointed by the House of Commons to examine the expenditure, administration and policy of the Department for International Trade and its associated public bodies.